 How to Get Around

-There are a fee ways to get around Singapore such as a Taxi, MRT, Bus or uber.
+There are a few ways to get around Singapore such as a Taxi, MRT, Bus or uber.
 I found it easier for me to get around via Uber only because I had a short amount of time to spend in Singapore.
 Uber Pool was the way to go!
 It was more affordable and a great way to meet new people.
-On top of that, I was tired from traveling for 15 hours and I desperately wanted to get some food!
+On top of that, I was tired of traveling for 15 hours and I desperately wanted to get some food!
+If you are looking for a place to stay, read where to stay in Singapore village.

 Gardens by the Bay – Walkway Closes at 9

-Gardens by the Bay is one of the most popular places to visit in Singapore and made Singapore’s tourism skyrocket.
-With the famous trees and beautiful biodomes it makes it the perfect location to visit.
-Be sure to see the attractions below within the park:
+Gardens by the Bay is one of the most popular places to visit overnight in Singapore and made Singapore’s tourism skyrocket.
+With the famous trees and beautiful biodomes, it makes it the perfect location to visit for an overnight in Singapore.
+This was my favorite place to visit for my Night Layover in Singapore because the lights are so beautiful and it is open to the public throughout the night.
+Be sure to read Instagram Worthy places in Singapore.
+See the attractions below within the park:

 5am – 2am